jdmar3/comp426/content/syllabus/_index.md

 tocLevels: ["h2", "h3", "h4"]
 ---

-Do not come to the physical classroom in-person until instructed to do so.

 ## Modern Web Programming

 In this course, we will take a very practical, hands-on approach to learning how to design, build, and interact with web APIs, back-end server applications, and front-end client apps and interfaces.